gsoft-inc/wl-web-configs/docs/eslint/setup-polyrepo.md

 > The script definition may vary depending of your needs and your application configuration.
 For example, you might want to specify specific file extensions such as `--ext .js,.ts,.tsx`.

-## 6. Customize configuration
+## Custom configuration

 New projects shouldn't have to customize the default configurations offered by `@workleap/eslint-plugin`.
 However, if you are in the process of **migrating** an existing project to use this library or encountering a challenging situation, refer to the [custom configuration](custom-configuration.md) page to understand how to override or extend the default configurations.
 Remember, **no locked in** :heart::v:.

-## 7. Try it :rocket:
+## Try it :rocket:

 To test your new ESLint setup, open a JavaScript file, type invalid code (e.g. `var x = 0;`), then save.
-Open a terminal at the root of the solution and execute the [CLI script added earlier](#5-add-a-cli-script):
+Open a terminal at the root of the solution and execute the [CLI script added earlier](#add-a-cli-script):

 +++ pnpm
 ```bash